logdna/nodejs/README.md

 ```

 ## HTTP Exception Handling
-If the logger does not receive a successful response from the server, it retains the logs in a buffer and will retry with the next request.
-The size of the retry buffer that saves logs that failed to send and the retry timeout are configurable via:
+If the logger does not receive a successful response from the server, it retains the logs in a buffer and will retry
+after the Backoff Period.
+If the buffer is full it will immediately try and flush, and will not accept further logs
+until the flush succeeds.
+The size of the retry buffer that saves logs that failed to send and the retry timeout are
+configurable via:

 ``` javascript
 var options = {